hayde0264/CS-Degree/Linux-Unix/Answers/whatIsThe(clear)Command.md

 # What is the clear command?

-**clear** - is the command that allows you to clear the terminal display
+<code>clear</code> - is the command that allows you to clear the terminal display

 ## Before:
 ![Screen Shot 2022-11-16 at 2 59 41 PM](https://user-images.githubusercontent.com/109105989/202281915-69bf4481-b4ee-4502-9846-1cac95e66a49.png)